practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

     where perms is either zero or more letters from the set rwxXst, or a single letter from the set ugo.

-The set ugoa corresponds to user, group, others, and all.
-The operators -+= remove, add, or set exactly the permissons that follow.
-The set of perms rwxXst correspond to read (r), write (w), execute (x), and three other modes.
-(X) sets the execute (x) bit only if the file is a directory or an (x) bit is already set, (s) sets the set uid/gid bit, and (t) sets the "stick bit" that restricts deletion.
+The set `ugoa` corresponds to user, group, others, and all.
+The operators `-+=` remove, add, or set exactly the permissons that follow.
+The set of perms `rwxXst` correspond to read (r), write (w), execute (x), and three other modes.
+(X) sets the execute (x) bit only if the file is a directory or an (x) bit is already set, (s) sets the set uid/gid bit, and (t) sets the "sticky bit" that restricts deletion.
 The last two (s) and (t) are uncommon for most casual uses.

 Multiple symbolic modes, separated by commas, can be passed at the same time.